 Database held by Advantages Disadvantages Health Authority Real time availability of the information relevant for various purposes.
 Requires adequate technical and support capacities at the health authority.
 Development outsourcing + management by the health authority Leverage of the expertise of dedicated and specialized companies.
 Real time availability of the information relevant for various purposes.
 Contracting usually is put out to tender in which technical aspects are to be defined.
 Agreements are to be entered into to ensure information continuity and supply.
 Need for setting stringent clauses concerning data confidentiality and safety.

-Pharmaceutical industry (corporate sector) Easier implementation.
+Database held by Advantages Disadvantages Pharmaceutical industry (corporate sector) Easier implementation.
 Lesser resistance by product registration holders.
-Access by regulatory authority only upon request (even if access is granted by law).
+Where the law exists, access and supervision is granted to the NRRA.
+Access by regulatory authority only upon request.
 Problems of access to the information of companies that stop operating.
 Concerns may be raised about the management of sensitive information by third parties.

-Database held by Advantages Disadvantages Pharmaceutical industry (individual firms) Easier implementation.
+Pharmaceutical industry (individual firms) Easier implementation.
 Lesser resistance by product registration holders.
-Access by regulatory authority only upon request.
+Where the law exists, access and supervision is granted to the NRRA Access by regulatory authority only upon request.
 Problems of access to the information of companies that stop operating.
 Possible questioning as to sensitive information management by third parties.
 Fragmented information.
 Possible system compatibility problems for stakeholders who are to enter information in more than one database.